nestjs/docs.nestjs.com/content/guards.md

 const roles = this.reflector.get('roles', context.getClass());
 ```

-When a user tries to call the `/cats` POST endpoint without enough privileges, Nest will automatically return response below:
+When a user with insufficient privileges requests an endpoint, Nest automatically returns the following response:

 ```typescript
 {